 When to see a doctor

 Athletes with symptoms of an SI joint sprain should see their doctor if their symptoms persist.
 A diagnosis of SI joint sprain is based primarily on a physical examination.
-By asking you to place your hips and legs in certain positions, your doctor can conduct tests to identify the source of pain and make a diagnosis.
-Occasionally x-rays and other imaging tests will be ordered to confirm a diagnosis or identify other problems that may be causing you pain.
+By asking you to place your hips and legs in certain positions, your doctor can perform tests to pinpoint the source of discomfort and provide the proper sacroiliac joint pain relief.
+Occasionally, X-rays and other imaging tests will be ordered to confirm a diagnosis or identify other problems that may be causing you lower back joint pain, buttock pain, and lumbar-sacral pain.

 Non-operative treatment